-Having worked for decades in areas where natural landscapes and populated areas converge, and where interests and priorities may sometimes diverge, Millar Western undertands the importance of maintaining open communication with our neighbors and strong relationships with all stakeholders.
+Having worked for decades in areas where natural landscapes and populated areas converge, and where interests and priorities may sometimes diverge, Millar Western understands the importance of maintaining open communication with our neighbors and building strong relationships with Indigenous peoples on whose traditional lands we operate, and with local stakeholders.
 To foster dialogue, we have established several consultation mechanisms:

-Each year, we hold open houses to provide the public and forest stakeholders with an opportunity to meet staff, provide input into draft annual woodlands operating plans and discuss forestry issues.
+Each year, we hold open houses to provide Indigenous communities, forest stakeholders and the public with an opportunity to meet staff, provide input into draft annual woodlands operating plans and discuss forestry issues.
 Dates, times and locations are advertised in local newspapers and on this website, so visit regularly or contact us

 Public Advisory Committee